Expedition to Antarctica

 - Journey from Bangkok to Bali: Following the Spirits

 Experience the White Continent of Antarctica in its unspoiled state—fantastically shaped icebergs, turquoise glaciers, bustling penguin rookeries, and breaching whales—during the lingering light of the austral summer.
-An optional extension to Iguazú Falls is also offered.
-Limited space is available on this special cruise, so book soon!
+Iguazú Falls Post-Program option available!

 Please call or Ask Us A Question to register your interest for our January 21— February 3, 2017 program.